What is a Product Owner?

 The Product Owner is one person, not a committee.
 The Product Owner may represent the desires of a committee in the Product Backlog, but those wanting to change a Product Backlog item’s priority must address the Product Owner.

 For the Product Owner to succeed, the entire organization must respect his or her decisions.
 The Product Owner’s decisions are visible in the content and ordering of the Product Backlog.
-No one is allowed to tell the Development Team to work from a different set of requirements, and the Development Team isn’t allowed to act on what anyone else says.
+No one can force the Development Team to work from a different set of requirements.

 Product Owner Training